 Wilderness Areas – You may collect and consume mushroom within Wilderness areas.
 You may not remove mushrooms from Wilderness areas.

 Siuslaw National Forest (Central Oregon Coast) – No permit or fee for quantities less than one gallon per person per day.
 Up to six matsutake mushrooms per day for incidental/non-commercial use.
-To remove their commercial value, cut all matsutake mushrooms in half length-wise.
+All matsutake mushrooms must be cut in half length-wise.

-Willamette National Forest (Central Cascade Range), Deschutes, Fremont-Winema, and Umpqua National Forest – These four forests all issue a free use permit that is valid for any of these four forests.
+Willamette National Forest (Central Cascade Range), Deschutes, Fremont-Winema, and Umpqua National Forest – These four forests all issue a free use permit that is valid for any of these four forests (reference).
 However, there are some differences between the 4 forests:

 - The Willamette National Forest is no longer requiring a permit for collecting up to 1 gallon of mushrooms (other than Matsutake), per day, for personal use/consumption.

 - The Willamette, Deschutes, and Fremont-Winema forests all require a commercial permit for picking Matsutake mushrooms.
-Link to requirements here.
+Link to requirements here (broken).

 - The Umpqua National Forest now issues free use Personal permits and free use Matsutake permits via phone or email, more information here.